-These are notes by the way.
-They anticipate questions and indicate features of the route and points of interest as seen from the car window.
+The "San Francisco Overland Limited" via Chicago & North Western Ry. and the "Pacific Limited" via Chicago, seen from the car window.
 For the convenience of passengers side trips are stated, and distances given, and fares noted where junctions occur.
-Where auto-stages run to set tlements off the main line the distance is shown, also days of departure.
+Where auto-stages run to settlements off the main line the distance is shown, also days of departure.

-The "Overland Limited" via Chicago & North Western Ry. and the "Pacific Limited" via Chicago, Milwaukee & St. Paul Ry. run daily from Chicago to San Francisco, through Omaha, Nebraska, thence via Union Pacific to Ogden, Utah, and Southern Pacific to destination, passing through the states of Illinois, Iowa, Nebraska, Colorado, Wyoming, Utah, Nevada and California to San Francisco on the shores of the Pacific.
+The San Francisco "Overland Limited" via Chicago & North Western Ry. and the "Pacific Limited" via Chicago, Milwaukee & St. Paul Ry. run daily from Chicago to San Francisco, through Omaha, Nebraska, thence via Union Pacific to Ogden, Utah, and Southern Pacific to destination, passing through the States of Illinois, Iowa, Nebraska, Colorado, Wyoming, Utah, Nevada and California to San Francisco on the shores of the Pacific.

-The "St. Louis Express" runs daily from St. Louis via Wabash R. R. through Kansas City, thence via Union Pacific through Denver to Ogden, and Southern Pacific to San Francisco.
+The "St. Louis Express" runs daily from St. Louis via Wabash R. R. through Kansas City, thence via Union

+Pacific through Denver to Ogden, and Southern Pacific to San Francisco.

-The route from Omaha follows the course of the tide of civilization that swept out to California in the golden days of over seventy years ago.
-The pioneer always choose the best route; the train now follows in his steps.
+The route from Omaha follows the course of the tide of civilization that swept out to California in the golden days over seventy years ago.
+The pioneer always chooses the best route; the train now follows his trail.
 This is the great natural highway from East to West.
-Merely to ride over it in perfect trains is to bring one into better understanding of the men who wrested the country from the Indian, the buffalo and the sage: HAS.
-B. OLDS, AGENT
+Merely to ride over it in perfect trains is to bring one into better understanding of the men who wrested the country from the Indian, the buffalo and the sage.